Stevcomp/Stevcomp/README.md

 <br clear="both">

 <h1 align="center">Hello 👋!
-My name is Stevanato and I'm a Software Engineer specializing in scalable web applications, em busca de novos projetos</h1>
+My name is Stevanato and I'm a Software Engineer specializing in scalable web applications, in search of new projects</h1>

 ###